jessepav/lacygoill-wiki-backup/vim/vim9.md

     deletebufline('%', range_first_block)
     getreg('"')->append(end_first_block)

-Find some nice MWEs showing that the second kind of snippets is much faster, and can detect some errors before runtime.
+Find some nice MREs showing that the second kind of snippets is much faster, and can detect some errors before runtime.

 Other similar refactorings: